anna-y-yan/word-by-mouth/README.md

 ## Features

-- **Recipe Feed** — Browse recipes shared by friends with large photos and notes as the focal point
+- **Recipe Feed**: Browse recipes shared by friends with large photos and notes as the focal point
-- **URL Import** — Paste a link from any major recipe site (NYT Cooking, AllRecipes, Epicurious, Bon Appétit, etc.) to automatically extract the title, ingredients, instructions, and cook time via JSON-LD structured data
+- **URL Import**: Paste a link from any major recipe site (NYT Cooking, AllRecipes, Epicurious, Bon Appétit, etc.) to automatically extract the title, ingredients, instructions, and cook time via JSON-LD structured data
-- **Want to Try / Already Cooked** — Tag imported recipes with your status; add a star rating and notes when you mark a recipe as cooked
+- **Want to Try / Already Cooked**: Tag imported recipes with your status; add a star rating and notes when you mark a recipe as cooked
-- **Deduplication** — If a URL has already been imported, your review is attached to the existing recipe rather than creating a duplicate
+- **Deduplication**: If a URL has already been imported, your review is attached to the existing recipe rather than creating a duplicate
-- **Source Attribution** — Recipes display the site they came from (e.g. "NYT Cooking", "Serious Eats") as a subtitle
+- **Source Attribution**: Recipes display the site they came from (e.g. "NYT Cooking", "Serious Eats") as a subtitle
-- **Photo Upload** — Attach your own photos to recipes with drag-and-drop support; the first photo becomes the feed card cover
+- **Photo Upload**: Attach your own photos to recipes with drag-and-drop support; the first photo becomes the feed card cover
-- **Profile Page** — View your posts, want-to-try list, top-rated recipes, and cook books in one place
+- **Profile Page**: View your posts, want-to-try list, top-rated recipes, and cook books in one place
-- **Cook Books** — Browse recipes organized into themed collections (Weeknight Dinners, Comfort Food, Healthy Favorites, Desserts)
+- **Cook Books**: Browse recipes organized into themed collections (Weeknight Dinners, Comfort Food, Healthy Favorites, Desserts)
-- **Persistent Storage** — All recipes and reviews are stored in a SQLite database via a REST API
+- **Persistent Storage**: All recipes and reviews are stored in a SQLite database via a REST API

 ## Project Structure